 Without creative actions to secure landscape protection, however, these ancient animal movements and the integrity of the corridors they depend on could be lost forever.

-An elk occupancy agreement is a voluntary agreement between wildlife interests and landowners to improve elk tolerance and voluntarily conserve elk habitat.
-In many cases, a landowner is willing to manage land for conservation but is unwilling to enter into a conservation easement, which requires conservation in perpetuity.
-That is when an elk occupancy agreement or a shorter-term habitat lease can provide an alternative.
-In the Paradise Valley, conserving wildlife habitat is of critical importance given the increasing pressure of population growth and development.
-These pressures threaten the habitat integrity of large, private working lands of the region that provide essential winter range for a variety of wildlife including elk, a keystone species of the region’s ecosystem.
+In Montana’s Paradise Valley outside Yellowstone National Park, conserving migratory passages and wildlife habitat is of critical importance given the increasing pressure of population growth and development.
+These pressures threaten the private working lands of the region that provide essential winter range for a variety of wildlife including elk, a keystone species of the region’s ecosystem.

-PERC and the Greater Yellowstone Coalition have partnered with a local family ranch in the Paradise Valley to conserve a nearly 500-acre elk winter range area, separated by approximately 1.25 miles of wildlife-friendly fencing.
-The designated acreage will exclude livestock and allow for the free and unrestricted movement of elk.
-The landowner will conduct habitat management and enhancement activities including invasive conifer tree removal, cheatgrass spraying, controlled burning, and further noxious weed treatment when needed in the elk winter range to maintain and enhance range conditions.
+In 2021, PERC and the Greater Yellowstone Coalition partnered with a local family ranch in Montana’s Paradise Valley to conserve a nearly 500-acre elk winter range area, separated by approximately 1.25 miles of wildlife-friendly fencing.

 Greater Yellowstone Coalition, a conservation nonprofit dedicated to protecting the lands, waters, and wildlife of the Greater Yellowstone Ecosystem